Tomé Pires: Biography

-The Suma Oriental
+Suma Oriental

-From his Malay-Indonesia travels, he wrote a landmark book on Asian trade, the Suma Oriental que trata do Mar Roxo até aos Chins (Summa of the East, from the Red Sea up to the Chinese).
-He wrote the book in Malacca and India between 1512 and 1515, completing it before the death of Afonso de Albuquerque (December 1515).
+From his Malay-Indonesia travels, he wrote a book on Asian trade, the Suma Oriental que trata do Mar Roxo até aos Chins (An Account of the East, from the Red Sea to China).
+He wrote the book in Malacca and India between 1512 and 1515, completing it before the death of Afonso de Albuquerque in December 1515.

+It was the first comprehensive and reliable account of Asia to the east of India, a region that was almost unknown to Europe at the time.
+Among its many accomplishments, it contained the first European descriptions of the Malay Archipelago and the Spice Islands.
+The historical account of Malacca is the earliest known and contains much information not found anywhere else.
+Pires was also the first to use the name Japan, spelling it as Jampon.
+The details and accuracy of his descriptions of Sumatra and Java are "remarkable" and were not surpassed for a "couple centuries".
+It remains one of the most important resources for the study of Islam in Indonesia.

-It is the first European description of the Malay Archipelago and the oldest and most extensive description of the Portuguese East.
-It is a compilation of a wide variety of information: historical, geographical, ethnographic, botanical, economic, commercial, etc., including coins, weights and measures.
+The Suma Oriental is a compilation of a wide variety of information: historical, geographical, ethnographic, botanical, economic, commercial, etc., including coins, weights and measures.
 Pires was careful to investigate the accuracy of the information collected from merchants, sailors and others with whom he had contact.
-It shows him to be a discriminating observer, in spite of his tangled prose, but superior to other Portuguese writers of the time.
-The book, couched as a report to Manuel of Portugal, and perhaps fulfilling a commission undertaken before he left Lisbon, is regarded as one of the most conscientious first-hand resources for the study of the geography and trade of the Indies at that time, including one of the most important resources for the study of the contemporaneous Islam in Indonesia.
+It shows him to be a discriminating observer, in spite of his tangled prose.
+"His style is far from clear," his modern editor has noted, "and no doubt it often becomes more confused, owing to the transcriber's mistakes."The book, couched as a report to Manuel of Portugal, and perhaps fulfilling a commission undertaken before he left Lisbon, is regarded as one of the most conscientious first-hand resources for the study of the geography and trade of the Indies at that time.
 Although it cannot be regarded as completely free of inaccuracies in its detail, it is remarkably consistent with evidence of the time and makes no fundamentally erroneous statements about the area.
-Its contemporary rival as a source is only the better-known book of Duarte Barbosa and, later Garcia de Orta.
+Its contemporary rival as a source was only the better-known book by Duarte Barbosa.

-The Suma Oriental, unpublished and presumed lost in an archive until 1944, also includes the first written account of the 'Spice Islands' of Banda in Maluku, the islands that first drew Europeans to Indonesia.
-In its detail "it was not surpassed, in many respects, for more than a century or two," its modern editor, Armando Cortesão, has asserted.
-Suma Oriental is represented by a long-lost manuscript in Paris.
-Four letters written by Pires survive, and there are a scattering of references to him by contemporaries, including a letter of Albuquerque to the King, 30 November 1513.
+The Suma Oriental was unpublished and presumed lost until 1944 when a manuscript copy was discovered in a Paris archive.
+Four letters written by Pires survive, and there are a scattering of references to him by contemporaries, including a letter from Albuquerque to the King, 30 November 1513.

-Pires mentioned several Tamil cities of Ceylon he visited on his travels in the manuscript, including Kali, Nigumbo, Celabão and Tenavarque, home to the renowned temple complex of Tenavarai.